 @Override

-default List<ApiDocsEndpoint.ApiDocsRegistration> buildApiDocs(EntityDictionary dictionary) {
+public List<ApiDocsEndpoint.ApiDocsRegistration> buildApiDocs(EntityDictionary dictionary) {

 List<ApiDocsEndpoint.ApiDocsRegistration> docs = new ArrayList<>();